 Home to the largest Historic Preservation District in the nation and bathed in merry lights throughout the holidays, Guthrie is the perfect winter destination for those looking to surround themselves with Victorian architecture, quaint boutiques and enough charm to last a lifetime.
-This enchanting city also hosts the annual Territorial Christmas celebration and Victorian Walk during the holidays.
+This enchanting city also hosts the annual Territorial Christmas Celebration during the holidays.
 Make your way to Guthrie for costumed performers, free hot chocolate, carolers and decorated window displays during this special season, or enjoy antique shopping and delicious family restaurants throughout the year.